In any organisation it is important to get a standard naming convention in place for most things, but especially with cloud based resources.

 Name Part | Description |

-short organisation code | This is your identifiable organisation name short-code.
+Organisation code | This is your identifiable organisation name short-code.
 Don’t make it too generic a word, but this will be key to maximising you names global uniqueness.
-It is also really useful if you support multiple divisions or organisations to easily differentiate between them.
-For Example: McDonalds might use ‘mcd’ or ‘mcdon’ Microsoft might use ‘ms’ Oracle might use ‘orcl’ |
+It is also useful if you support multiple divisions or organisations to easily differentiate between them.
+For Example: McDonalds might use ‘mcd’ or ‘mcdon’ Microsoft might use ‘ms’ Oracle might use ‘orcl’ Mine is ‘nerr’ |

-product short code | This is the project, product or platform identifier.
-This needs to be unique in your organisation. hint: removing all vowels from a name can be a way to create a good code |
+Project short code | This is the project, product, or platform identifier.
+This needs to be unique in your organisation.
+Here I have used ‘test’, meaning this is my test project hint: removing all vowels from a name can be a way to create a good code |

-resource type code | This is a code that represents the Azure (or other cloud providers) resource type.
+Resource type code | This is a code that represents the Azure (or other cloud providers) resource type.
 See the list below. |

-environment code | This refers to the deployment environments.
+Environment code | This refers to the deployment environments.
 Such as Development, Test or Production.
-Recommended codes are: dev test sit int prod |
+Recommended codes are: – dev – qa – sit – pre – prod |

-region code | This refers to the regional data centre that the resource is deployed to. see the list below for Azure |
+Region code | This refers to the regional data centre that the resource is deployed to. see the list below for Azure |

 Key Principles